ChicoSantos10/SSSEngine/README.md

-  /editor/        # Separate binary using ImGui /launcher/      # Project Launcher and workspace manager /modules/       # Optional plug-ins and discovery tool CMakeLists.txt
+  /editor/        # Separate binary using ImGui /launcher/      # Project Launcher and workspace manager /modules/       # Optional plug-ins and discovery tool /std/           # namespace std, necessary for certain language features and for interoping with the C standard library CMakeLists.txt
 ```